Windham Inn after the Storm, Jan. 3, 1903

 Credit LineN.C.
 Brainard Acquisition Fund and Seymour Museum Fund Income

-DescriptionA two and a half story red inn building has two chimneys and a wrap-around porch.
-Snow is on the ground.
-Leafless trees surround the inn.
-Other buildings, one of them perhaps a shed, are at left and right.
+DescriptionA two and a half story red inn building with two central red bick chimneys and a wrap-around porch.
+A thick layer of snow is on the ground.
+Leafless snow-covered trees surround the inn.
+Other buildings, one of them perhaps a shed, are on the left and right.

 Object number1973.25.69